6 Elements for good Safety Management (HSE-MS)

 • HSG (65): This was developed by the UK HSE.
 This management system is extensively used in the UK and is the only HSE-MS recognized by NEBOSH.
 So, if asked in NEBOSH exams about the HSE-MS, they expect you to talk about the HSG (65)

-Though the different Safety management systems approaches Health and Safety a bit differently, they all contain the basic elements for a successful Safety management.
+Though the different Safety management systems approach Health and Safety a bit differently, they all contain the basic elements for successful Safety management.

 The basic elements of the Safety Management System are: